CEDARScript/cedarscript-grammar/README.md

 The CEDARScript runtime then handles all the minute details - precise line numbers, indentation counts, and syntax consistency - at zero token cost.

-Let's get to know the two primary functions offered by CEDARScript:
+Let's get to know the 3 primary functions offered by CEDARScript:

 1. **Code Analysis** to quickly get to know a large code base without having to read all contents of all files.
    - The CEDARScript runtime searches through the whole code base and only returns the relevant results,